Whiz Kids (TV series): Broadcast

 In June 1983, CBS network executives were reportedly planning for Whiz Kids to air in a Saturday night timeslot on their schedule.
 By August, CBS had reconsidered this and instead had the series targeted as its Wednesday night leadoff program when it was slated to premiere in the fall.
 However, Philip DeGuere had expressed concerns about a September premiere competing with late-season baseball and was instead advocating for a late October premiere.
 In mid-September, the decision was made to delay the planned premiere by one week.
 Whiz Kids premiered on CBS on Wednesday, October 5, 1983, at 8:00 PM Eastern, facing off against the hit action drama The Fall Guy on ABC and the popular reality show Real People on NBC.
 At midseason, with its ratings faltering, Whiz Kids was moved from Wednesdays to Saturdays to replace the medical drama Cutter to Houston, which had been cancelled after poor ratings for its seven episodes.
 The first episode after the move aired on Saturday, January 7, 1984.

 Keeping the same 8:00 PM time slot it had on Wednesday, Whiz Kids now had competition from two other series aimed at younger viewers, since NBC counterprogrammed the hour with the popular sitcoms Diff’rent Strokes and Silver Spoons.
-Those two series managed to keep the younger audience that CBS was targeting with the move, and the show also performed poorly against ABC’s offering in the same timeslot in T.J.
-Hooker.
+Those two series managed to keep the younger audience that CBS was targeting with the move, and the show also performed poorly against ABC's crime drama T. J. Hooker in the same timeslot.

-After the fifth episode in the new timeslot aired on February 4, 1984, CBS removed Whiz Kids from the regular programming lineup and cancelled the series.
-The remaining five episodes were aired at random points, with the show airing once more in February, once in March, twice in April, and once more on June 2.
+After the fifth episode in the new timeslot aired on February 4, 1984, CBS removed Whiz Kids from the regular programming lineup, a move that effectively cancelled the series.
+The remaining five episodes were burned off randomly over the next four months, with the eighteenth and last airing on June 2, 1984.